 Brooks is a 1972 graduate of East Aurora (N.Y).
 High School, where he played baseball and soccer.
 He graduated from the University of Richmond (Va.) in 1976 with degrees in history and journalism.
 He worked at the Minot (N.D.)
 Daily News from 1976-79 and at the Bismarck (N.D.)
 Tribune from 1979-84 before moving to Corvallis to join the Gazette-Times in Oct., 1984.

 Brooks also worked as the Director of Writing/Sports Communication Assistant at Oregon State from Aug., 2014 until May, 2017.
-He and his wife, Margi Dusek, have a son, Owen, a Crescent Valley High School (2016) and Oregon State (2019) graduate who will start at the University of Denver law school this August.
+He and his wife, Margi Dusek, have a son, Owen, a Crescent Valley High School (2016) and Oregon State (2019) graduate who is at the University of Denver pursuing a Master’s of Law.